 Detroit, Mich. – Detroit resident Nick Board was honored as the Behind the Scenes Category Winner at last night’s (Wednesday, Aug.
 24, 2016) Detroit Metro Convention & Visitors Bureau’s Recognition of Service Excellence (ROSE) Awards.
 Board, who is the Operations Manager at the Wayne State University – Student Center, was among more than 200 hospitality superstars that were recognized at the ceremony that took place at the Detroit Institute of Arts.

 Board leads by example, with his knowledge of technology, excellence in customer service and passion for helping others.
 He goes above and beyond with every task he is given and even ones that he takes the initiative to take on himself.
 He is constantly showing great care for others and help make each customer’s event a success.
-He also has the patience and drive to train student employees and is willing to go to to make sure the equipment is running properly for an event.
+He also has the patience and drive to train student employees and is willing to make sure the equipment is running properly for an event.

 Board believes in giving back and dedicates a lot of hours volunteering for worthy community outreach initiatives outside of work.
 He is a mentor in the Big Brothers, Big Sisters program.
 He spends a lot of time outside of work with his little brother focusing his time on academics, healthy eating and living habits and showing him a good time around Detroit.